 With a Great Brand comes a Great Brand Book

 “It is a rather inspiring outcome of your brand.
-I think that it’s purpose is to transmit the feeling you want to create with your brand.
+I think that its purpose is to transmit the feeling you want to create with your brand.
 Of course, there are different types of Brand Books.
 Classic Brand Books come in PDF format and with some disadvantages – easily outdated, not as engaging, and so on.
-Online Brand Books, or brand experience websites, are focused on sharing the same information but through interactive experience a person gets when they visit the brand website.
+Online Brand Books, or brand experience websites, focus on sharing the same information but through an interactive experience, a person gets when they visit the brand website.
 Personally, I think that is the way to go, at least for the brands that can afford so.
 You want people to feel and experience your brand.”

 Sebastian, co-founder and Brand Strategist at Serious.Business

 Have it at meetings, make sure everyone can access it all the time, and revise it from time to time to keep it up to date.
 Think about this document as the protector of the brand, when something feels tricky or not on-brand, use it as a compass, run your new ideas through them and check if everything is pointing in the right direction.